KenT2/pipresents-gapless/README.md

 Requirements
 ============
 Pi Presents was developed on Raspbian using Python 2.7.
-It is now being developed on Jessie, Wheezy now being obsolescent for over a year.
+It is now being developed on Jessie and will not work on Wheezy.
 While it will run on a Pi 1, a Pi2 or Pi3 gives much better performance for videos and images.

-omxplayer plays some videos using 64MB of RAM; others need 128MB, especially if you want sub-titles.
+omxplayer requires 128MB of video RAM.

 Bug Reports and Feature Requests